rjhancock/solaris-vii-games/rules.markdown

 #### Grudges and Rivalries

-As pilots compete in the high stakes arenas of Solaris 7, they can build grudges and rivalries with other pilots.
-These are personal to the MechWarriors involved, and their grudge points are retained if they change stable.
+As pilots compete in the high stakes arenas of Solaris 7, they can build grudges and rivalries with other stables.
+Grudge points are tracked at a stable level.

 Grudge points are not gained during seed matches.

+The number of grudge points held vs. a stable cannot exceed 5.

 Grudge points are gained using the below table: